Aliases for PPP5C Gene

 This gene encodes a serine/threonine phosphatase which is a member of the protein phosphatase catalytic subunit family.
 Proteins in this family participate in pathways regulated by reversible phosphorylation at serine and threonine residues; many of these pathways are involved in the regulation of cell growth and differentiation.
 The product of this gene has been shown to participate in signaling pathways in response to hormones or cellular stress, and elevated levels of this protein may be associated with breast cancer development.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2011]

 GeneCards Summary for PPP5C Gene

 PPP5C (Protein Phosphatase 5 Catalytic Subunit) is a Protein Coding gene.
-Diseases associated with PPP5C include Schizophrenia 5.
-Among its related pathways are RET signaling and Glucocorticoid receptor regulatory network.
+Diseases associated with PPP5C include Schizophrenia 5 and Breast Cancer.
+Among its related pathways are RET signaling and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and hydrolase activity.
 An important paralog of this gene is PPEF2.

 UniProtKB/Swiss-Prot Summary for PPP5C Gene